ElArkk/jax-unirep/paper/paper.md

 given different numbers of samples.
 These are available in the source `tests/` directory.

+Our tests allowed us to build up the full model step by step, while always making sure that each new addition did not break the existing model.

 During the reimplementation,
 we found that certain operations that we took for granted to be implemented one way